CanonicalLtd/maas-docs/src/en/installconfig-proxy.md

 transparently (on TCP port 3128).
 Otherwise machines will need to access it on TCP port 8000.

-By default, the internal proxy is available to hosts (not just MAAS-managed machines) residing in any subnet detected by MAAS.
-It is recommended to disable access to those subnets that represent untrusted networks.
+By default, the proxy is available to all hosts residing in any subnet detected by MAAS, not just MAAS-managed machines.
+It is therefore recommended to disable access to those subnets that represent untrusted networks.

 MAAS manages its proxy.
 So although the active configuration, located in file